Emilia-Systems/journal.md/journal.md

+## 07/08/2026

+**linker.ld**: setup the linker with all the memory setup of the virtual machine

+**csr.h**: created the interface for interecting with CSR registers in C with a "good" ergonimics. first test of the new dependency manager tool

+**jny**: started and finish to write the bootloader, soon testing and setup for the dependency manager

+**Makefile**: created and started the repository to handle the Makefile

+**pff**: create a custom and simple dependency manager that interacts with github to pull the files needed from the other repos. first test passed fine, improvements on the way

 ## 06/08/2026

-**journal**: wrote all the work done until today, renamed the repository from journal to journal.md, rewritten the all file from the most recent to the least one
+**journal.md**: wrote all the work done until today, renamed the repository from journal to journal.md, rewritten the all file from the most recent to the least one

 **env.sh**: renamed env to env.sh